 Medications kill only the adult worms and have no effect on developing eggs and larvae.
 The prescription of choice is mebendazole* and the non-prescription medication of choice is pyrantel pamoate.
-Other non-prescription medications that are available to treat pinworms include piperazine and pyrvinium.
 Both mebendazole and pyrantel pamoate are given as a single dose and repeated in 2 weeks to kill any newly ingested eggs.

-Since the eggs can be easily spread, everyone in the household must be treated with the medication.
+Since the eggs can be easily spread, everyone in the household must be treated with the medication, even if they do not have any symptoms.
 Reinfection is still common because live eggs continue to be excreted in feces for up to a week after the treatment.